channel-io/bezier-react/.changeset/beige-badgers-retire.md

 "@channel.io/bezier-react": patch
 ---

-Add `AlphaFloatingIconButton` component.
+- Add `AlphaFloatingIconButton` component.
-Fix disabled style is not applied with `AlphaButton` and `AlphaIconButton`
+- Fix disabled style bug with `AlphaButton` and `AlphaIconButton`.
+- Change `icon` type of `AlphaIconButton` to be required.